twinssbc/Ionic2-Calendar/README.md

 Default value: 'MMMM dd, yyyy'
 * formatWeekTitle
 The format of the title displayed in the week view.
-Default value: 'MMMM yyyy, Week w'
+Default value: 'MMMM yyyy, Week $n’
 * formatMonthTitle
 The format of the title displayed in the month view.
 Default value: 'MMMM yyyy'